 Students interested in applying to this program must complete two separate processes:

-Apply directly to the program.
-Visit the program website directly for application instructions and deadlines.
+- Apply directly to the program by their deadline.
+Visit the Carleton website directly for application instructions and deadlines.
 Please note that program application deadlines are often earlier than Princeton approval deadlines.

 - Complete the Princeton approval process.
 You may download the course approval form and instructions from your GPS application.
 Click “apply now” on this brochure to access these items.
 Check GPS for Princeton’s approval deadlines.

 Start planning your study abroad experience!